EorEquis/ASCOM-Safety-Monitor-Tester/README.md

 A simple little ASCOM Safety Monitor that only looks for the presence of a text file to determine Safe or Unsafe.

-It currently does not work with NINA 3.
-I'll get around to writing a proper ASCOM server version some day.

 ---

 ## Purpose